UrbsLab/STREAMLINE/docs/source/index.rst

 * Use :doc:`parameters` when editing ``.cfg`` files or command-line calls.
 * Use :doc:`output` to navigate experiment folders and reports.
 * Use :doc:`pipeline` for a phase-by-phase explanation of what STREAMLINE does.
-* Use :doc:`changelog` to understand how v3 differs from the legacy and v2 branches.
+* Use :doc:`changelog` to understand how v1.0.0 differs from v0.3.4 and v0.2.5.

 Version History
 --------------------------------------

-This site documents the STREAMLINE v3 main release.
-See :doc:`changelog` for the v3, v2, and v1 release-line summary.
+This site documents the STREAMLINE v1.0.0 main release.
+See :doc:`changelog` for the v1.0.0, v0.3.4, and v0.2.5 release-line summary.

 Current Scope
 --------------------------------------